MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Run the executable with **/uninstall**.
 For example: `AzInfoProtection.exe /uninstall`

-## To verify installation, connection status, or send feedback
+## Additional checks and troubleshooting

+Use the **Help and Feedback** option to open the **Microsoft Azure Information Protection** dialog box:

-1. Open an Office application and on the **Home** tab, in the **Protection** group, click **Protect**, and then click **Help and feedback**.
+- From an Office application: On the **Home** tab, in the **Protection** group, select **Protect**, and then select **Help and Feedback**.

-2. In the **Microsoft Azure Information Protection** dialog box, note the following:

-    - In the **client status** section: Use the **Version** value to verify that the installation was successful.
-In addition, you see when the client last connected to your organization's Azure Information Protection service and when the Azure Information Protection policy was last installed or updated.
-When the client connects to the service, it automatically downloads the latest policy if it finds changes from its current policy.
-If you have made policy changes after the displayed time, close and reopen the Office application.

-        You also see your displayed user name that identifies the account that is used to authenticate you to Azure Information Protection.
-This user name must match an account that you use for Office 365 or Azure Active Directory and that belongs to a tenant that is configured for Azure Information Protection.
+- From File Explorer: Right-select a file, files, or folder, select **Classify and protect**, and then select **Help and Feedback**.

+### **Help and Feedback** section

-    - In the **Help and feedback** section: The **Tell me more link** by default, goes to the [Azure Information Protection](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection) website but can be configured for a custom URL as one of the [policy settings](../deploy-use/configure-policy-settings.md) in the Azure Information Protection policy.
+The **Tell me more link** by default, goes to the [Azure Information Protection](https://www.microsoft.com/en-us/cloud-platform/azure-information-protection) website but can be configured for a custom URL as one of the [policy settings](../deploy-use/configure-policy-settings.md) in the Azure Information Protection policy.

-        Use the **Send feedback** link to send suggestions or requests to the Information Protection team.
+Use the **Send Us Feedback** link to send suggestions or requests to the Information Protection team.
 Do not use this option for technical support but instead, see the [Support options and community resources](../get-started/information-support.md#support-options-and-community-resources).

+The **Export Logs** is to automatically collect and attach log files for the Azure Information Protection client if you have been asked to send these to Microsoft Support.
+They can also be used by end users to send these log files to your help desk.

-        For diagnostic information and to reset the client, click **Run diagnostics**.
-When the diagnostics tests finish, click **Copy Results** to paste the information into an email that you can send to your help desk or Microsoft support.
+For diagnostic information and to reset the client, select **Run diagnostics**.
+When the diagnostics tests finish, click **Copy Results** to paste the information into an email that you can send to Microsoft Support, or end users can send to your help desk.
 When the tests finish, you can also reset the client.

 More information about the **Reset** option:

 - You do not have to be a local administrator to use this option and this action is not logged in the Event Viewer.

 - Unless files are locked, this action deletes all the files in **%localappdata%\Microsoft\MSIPC**, which is where client certificates and rights management templates are stored.
 It does not delete the Azure Information Protection policy, or the client log files, or sign out the user.

 - The following registry key and settings are deleted: **HKEY_CURRENT_USER\Software\Classes\Local Settings\Software\Microsoft\MSIPC**.
 If you configure settings for this registry key (for example, settings for redirection to your Azure Information Protection tenant because you are migrating from AD RMS and still have a Service Connection Point on your network), you must reconfigure the registry settings after you reset the client.

 - After you have reset the client, you must re-initialize the user environment (also known as "bootstrapping"), which will download certificates for the client and the latest templates.
 To do this, close all instances of Office and then restart an Office application.
 This action will also check that you have downloaded the latest Azure Information Protection policy.
 Do not run the diagnostics tests again until you have done this.

+### **Client status** section

+Use the **Connected as** value to confirm that the displayed user name identifies the account to be used for Azure Information Protection authentication.
+This user name must match an account used for Office 365 or Azure Active Directory and that belongs to a tenant that is configured for Azure Information Protection.

+If you need to sign in as a different user to the one displayed, see [How do I sign in as a different user?](../get-started/faqs-infoprotect.md#how-do-i-sign-in-as-a-different-user).

+The **Last connection** displays when the client last connected to your organization's Azure Information Protection service and can be used with the **Information Protection policy was installed on** date and time to confirm when the Azure Information Protection policy was last installed or updated.
+When the client connects to the service, it automatically downloads the latest policy if it finds changes from its current policy, and also every 24 hours.
+If you have made policy changes after the displayed time, close and reopen the Office application.

+Use the **Version** information to confirm which version of the client is installed.
+You can check whether this is the latest release version and the corresponding fixes and new features by clicking the **What's New** link, to read the [Version release history](client-version-release-history.md) for the client.

 ## Next steps